ProjetTipster/ProjetD8/drupal/modules/contrib/yamlform/docs/developers/resources.md

 ### Form Builders

-Below are the YAML Form module's 'competitors'.
+Below are the YAML Form module's 'alternatives' and 'competitors'.

 **Drupal Form Builders**